 Can I study the MAPP entirely at a distance/online?
 Or is some attendance required?

 There is no mandatory attendance on campus; the course can be done entirely online.
-Pre-Covid, we ran one attendance workshop a month over a weekend, but it was never mandatory to attend, and the workshops were audio-recorded so that you could listen in afterwards.
-We also run a monthly evening webinar for anyone who may find that more useful – but again, this too is recorded.
+Pre-COVID, we ran one attendance workshop a month over a full weekend, but it was never mandatory to attend, and the workshops were audio-recorded so that you could listen in afterwards.
+We also run a monthly evening webinar for further interaction – but again, this too is recorded.
 There are also online materials and discussion boards and peer action learning set groups so that you can study entirely at a distance if that is most convenient for you.

-At the moment, the weekend workshops are all held online because of Covid.
-Once we return to wider on-campus teaching, we may introduce a new form of blended learning, where we continue to hold the weekend workshops online, but also provide a classroom and a facilitator for those wishing to study together, so that we can maximise ‘live’ attendance, even if geographically far away, but also giving people who want to/can attend in person the opportunity to do so alongside those online.
-This is still being discussed and in the planning stages however.
+During the COVID-19 pandemic, our weekend workshops were held entirely online.
+Now that we have returned to in-person teaching, we have introduced a new form of blended/hybrid learning, where we continue to hold the weekend workshops online, but also provide a classroom and a facilitator for those wishing to study together, so that we can maximise ‘live’ attendance for all our students, even if geographically far away, but also giving people who want to/can attend in person the opportunity to do so alongside those online.
+There will be a lecturer online and another in the classroom so that there is faculty available for all.
+The weekends will still be recorded, for anyone unable to ‘attend live’ either online or in person.

 What is the difference between the 2 and 3 year track?

 You have a choice of completing the course over 2 years (part-time) or 3 years (part-time).
 There is no full time option.
 The difference between the 2 and 3 year ‘tracks’ has to do with the MSc dissertation project.
-There are 8 ‘taught’ modules, 2 modules each of the 4 semesters of the 2 year course (4 in Year 1, 4 in Year 2).
-Alongside the 4 Year 2 taught modules, there is a year-long Dissertation module.
-If you choose to complete the MAPP over 2 years, you will be doing your 4 taught modules at the same time as your dissertation research project.
-This means that year 2 can be quite a busy year.
-If this is a concern to you, you have the option to spread out the MAPP over three years by doing the dissertation module separately, in a third year, after you have completed all the taught modules.
-There may be some slight fee implications, with the 3 year track being slightly more expensive – please contact firstname.lastname@example.org for more information.
+There are 8 ‘taught’ modules – 2 modules each of the 4 semesters of the 2 year course (4 in Year 1, 4 in Year 2).
+Alongside the 4 x Year-2 taught modules, there is a year-long Dissertation module.
+If you choose to complete the MAPP over 2 years, you will be doing your 4 taught modules at the same time as your dissertation research project module in Year 2.
+This means that Year 2 can be quite a busy year.
+If this is a concern to you, you have the option to spread out the MAPP over three years instead by doing the dissertation module separately, in a third year, after you have completed all the taught modules.
+Please be aware that the 3 year track is slightly more expensive – for 2022-23 it is £250 more expensive.
+Please contact SUadvice@bucks.ac.uk for more information on fees.

 I don’t have a first degree (or it’s been a long time since I’ve been in education); am I still eligible to apply?